Chinese espionage in the United States: Technology transfer through commerce

+Industrial espionage

 China also accesses foreign technology through industrial espionage, with United States Immigration and Customs Enforcement rating China's industrial-espionage and theft operations as the leading threat to US technological security.
 In 2021, acting NCSC Director Michael Orlando estimated that China stole between $200 billion and $600 billion worth of American intellectual property every year.
 Between October 2002 and January 2003, five Chinese businessmen were accused of illegally shipping equipment and trade secrets from California to China, and US officials prevented a Chinese man from shipping a new, high-speed computer used in classified projects (including nuclear-weapons development) from Sandia National Laboratories.

+Use of Artificial Intelligence

+AI models like DeepSeek have been employed by State-affiliated cybergroups like Grimfengxi that used the tool for creating exploit codes, Huapi that targeted an email system of a Taiwanese company, and Teleboyi that allegedly used the platform to "collect 1,000 IP addresses" from the internet and map a company’s domains.
+According to the US Justice Department, activity linked to one of these groups overlaps with operations attributed to Mustang Panda, another group that is backed by the Chinese government.

+However, Chinese hackers have also used American AI for such activities.
+According to the cybersecurity firm CyCraft, ChatGPT has been used during an attack on a Western think-tank.
+A group known as Slime22 managed to use Anthropic's Claude Code to infiltrate the systems of a Taiwanese technology company before.

+FBI counterintelligence assessments

 In July 2020, FBI Director Christopher Wray called China the "greatest long-term threat" to the United States.
 He said that "the FBI is now opening a new China-related counterintelligence case every 10 hours.
 Of the nearly 5,000 active counterintelligence cases currently underway across the country, almost half are related to China."

+Targeting of US officials

-US Representative Eric Swalwell, who serves on the House Permanent Select Committee on Intelligence, was in the past targeted by a Chinese woman believed to be a clandestine officer of China's Ministry of State Security.
+US Representative Eric Swalwell, who served on the House Permanent Select Committee on Intelligence, was in the past targeted by a Chinese woman believed to be a clandestine officer of China's Ministry of State Security.
 The alleged Chinese spy later participated in fundraising for Swalwell's 2014 congressional election bid and helped place an intern inside Swalwell's congressional office.
 The FBI gave Swalwell a "defensive briefing" in 2015, informing him that the woman was a suspected Chinese agent.

 In 2013, a Chinese driver was employed by Senator Dianne Feinstein who was notified that the driver was being investigated for possible Chinese spying.
 At some point, he visited China and was recruited by China's MSS.
 He worked for Senator Feinstein for several years.
 The FBI concluded the driver hadn't revealed anything of substance.